icebob/moleculer-java-site/src/actions.md

 promise.then(rsp -> {

-    // The response is also a Tree Object logger.info("Response: " + rsp);
+    // The "rsp" response is always a Tree object logger.info("Response: " + rsp);

 }).catchError(err -> {

-    // The 'err' is a 'Throwable'
+    // The "err" is a Throwable
     logger.error("Error!", err);

 });